dafenner/CrowdQCplus/README.md

 # CrowdQC+

 This R package performs a quality control (QC) and filters suspicious data from citizen weather stations (CWS).
 It is based on the package <a href="http://dx.doi.org/10.14279/depositonce-6740.3">'CrowdQC'</a> but offers several additions, improvements, and bug fixes.
-Both packages were originally designed for air-temperature data but should also work with other near-normally distributed data.
+Both packages were originally designed for and tested with air-temperature data but should also work with other near-normally distributed data.
+It is not designed for precipitation data.

 A detailed description of the functionalities and an evaluation of the performance of the QC can be found in this open-access journal article: CrowdQC+ – A quality-control for crowdsourced air-temperature observations enabling world-wide urban climate applications.